 Research must be disseminated in a manner consistent with the principle of equal treatment for all clients in the same category.
-In particular, analysts must avoid giving one or more clients priority access to their research or recommendations, or any material changes to those recommendations, until this information has been disseminated to all the service provider's clients.
+In particular, analysts must avoid giving one or more clients priority access to their research or recommendations, or any material changes to those recommendations, until this information has been disseminated to all the ISP's clients.

-The service provider shall establish a procedure to govern the way in which analysts' research and recommendations are disseminated to in-house departments and outside clients.
-Under no circumstances shall the provider's departments have priority.
+The ISP shall establish a procedure to govern the way in which analysts' research and recommendations are disseminated to in-house departments and outside clients.
+Under no circumstances shall the ISP's departments have priority.